What is Chemo Brain?

 Patients are encouraged to keep a journal documenting signs and symptoms of mental cloudiness to share with their doctor.
 This helps the doctor understand how the mental problems are affecting your everyday life.

-A journal can also help jog your memory of recent events, while keeping a daily planner can help you keep track of appointments, to-do lists and other important information such as phone numbers and meeting notes.
+A journal can also help jog your memory of recent events.
+Keeping a daily planner can help you keep track of appointments.
+Use to-do lists and keep important information in the planner too.
 A voice recorder may also come in handy.

-Exercising Your Brain: Simple memory training such as flash cards, word puzzles and sequencing games can help patients stay sharp.
-Consider learning something new such as a foreign language.
+- Exercising Your Brain: Simple memory training such as flash cards, word puzzles and sequencing games can help patients stay sharp.
+Digital brain-training programs are growing in popularity as well.
+In 2018, the National Cancer Institute recognized a website called BrainHQ as a research-tested intervention for chemo brain.
+Also consider learning something new such as a foreign language.

 In addition to cognitive strategies and healthy lifestyle changes, some patients may find relief from certain stimulants.